 SSPS sends a remittance advice document with each payment whether it is W-2 income or 1099 earnings or a non-tax reportable payment.
 This document lists each of the services included in the payment.
 If one or more of the paid services is W-2 income, an additional remittance advice document detailing the FICA deduction is also included.

 1099 earnings apply to a self-employed person or a licensed business.
-A 1099 is issued to the service provider when $600.00 or more is paid during the calendar year (tax year) for services defined as 1099 tax reportable.
+A 1099 is issued to the service provider for any services defined as 1099 tax reportable by the federal government.
 1099 earnings are reported to the IRS.
 1099 payments are accumulated for each service provider.
 A service provider may furnish services for more than one service recipient, however, the provider will only receive one 1099 statement.